CS126SP20/final-project-DAQIANN/DEVELOPMENT.md

    * Started creation of leaderboard and player for leaderboard usage

 - **4/20/2020**
-   * Wrote header and cpp file for the location of sprites
+   * Wrote files for the location of sprites
-   * Wrote the Rule of Five for sprites, but want to add extra functionalities later
+   * Wrote the Rule of Five for sprites
    * Added a time variable to player where I want it to count seconds passed during game

 - **4/21/2020**